AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/image-catalog/image-serving-api-ref/c-image-catalog-reference/c-attributes-reference/r-staticcontentrootpath.md

 ---
 description: Static content data root path.
 Absolute path or relative path segment for the root folder for the static content data of this image catalog.
-seo-description: Static content data root path.
-Absolute path or relative path segment for the root folder for the static content data of this image catalog.
-seo-title: StaticContentRootPath
 solution: Experience Manager
 title: StaticContentRootPath
-uuid: f1c0a54c-8b2c-4953-a3b7-180d231840db
 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---